The curve cone of almost complex 4-manifolds: Configurations of negative curves on rational and ruled surfaces

 When $k=8$, we have three more classes: (4)-(6) in Proposition \ref{a>0}.
 Hence there are negative curves with mutual intersection $3$.
 A similar argument should be enough to give a proof.
 The only difference is that a ``generic" blowup is no longer blowing up outside the negative locus.
 For example, Before blowing up $E_1$, both curves have positive squares (one nodal curve and one smooth curve intersect at the node).
 However, it is a non-generic phenomenon since it is a reducible curve.
 Another interesting new feature of this reducible curve is one of its component is of genus one although the original class is of genus $0$.
 Recall this cannot happen if the original class is $J$-nef by \cite{LZrc}.
 However, the following question still makes sense. \begin{question} Suppose $M$ is not diffeomorphic to $\mathbb CP^2\#k\overline{\mathbb CP^2}$.
 Let $E\in \mathcal E_{K_J}$.
 Is it true that for any subvarieties $\Theta=\{(C_i, m_i)\}$ in class $E$, {\it i.e.} $E=\sum m_i[C_i]$, we have $g_J([C_i])=0$? \end{question}

 For interested readers, the above decomposition of an exceptional class could also be seen from blowing down certain elliptic fibration of $E(1)\cong \mathbb CP^2\# 9\overline{\mathbb CP^2}$.
-More precisely, fix an elliptic fibration of $E(1)$ with an $I_2$ fiber and a $-1$ section $E$ (the existence of such fibration should be well known, see {\it e.g.} \cite{AZ}).
-Then the $I_2$ is constituted by two $-2$ rational curves $C_1$ and $C_2$.
-Choose a generic fiber $F$.
-We know $[C_1]+[C_2]=[F]=-K$.
-Let the section $E$ intersection with $C_2$ (and $F$).
-After blowing it down, $C_1$ is unchanged and $F$ becomes a smooth elliptic curve $F'$ with self-intersection $1$.
-We see $C_1$ and $F'$ are disjoint, and $[C_1]+[F']\in \mathcal E_K$ by the adjunction formula.
+We could make use of any elliptic fibration of $E(1)$ with an $I_2$ fiber and a $-1$ section $E$ (the existence of such fibration should be well known, see {\it e.g.} \cite{AZ}), but we will give an explicit construction in the following.